adham-elshabrawy/adham-elshabrawy/README.md

 - 👋 Hi, I’m @adham-elshabrawy
 - 👀 I’m interested in automation, machine learning, robotics, IoT, electric cars.
-- I'm currently working on: Integrating hardware and software for a smart mirror project 👀...
+- I'm currently working on: Connecting a 3D Printed robotic hand with a hand tracking computer vision program 👀...
 - 📫 How to reach me [www.linkedin.com/in/adham-elshabrawy](LinkedIn) or, adhamtarek.el@gmail.com
 - ⚡ Fun fact: I write and eat with my left hand, but play sports with my right!